 Open, distance and technology-enhanced learning can provide a cost-effective means of increasing access to quality higher education.

-COL has been working with Commonwealth governments and institutions to develop national and institutional ODL policies, to improve the quality of systems and enhance staff capacity to develop and deliver quality programmes.
-COL will continue to promote good practices and support member states as they seek to strengthen the credibility of ODL as a viable means of developing human resources for their economic and social development.
+COL has been working with Commonwealth governments and institutions to develop national and institutional open and distance learning (ODL) policies, to improve the quality of systems and enhance staff capacity to develop and deliver quality programmes.
+COL continues to promote good practices and support member countries as they seek to strengthen the credibility of ODL as a viable means of developing human resources for sustainable development.

-As technologies continue to grow and new delivery modes emerge such as MOOCs, there is a global trend towards the internationalisation of higher education, the need to address the demands of the labour market and the expectation that higher education will lead to employment and entrepreneurship.
-COL will provide technical advice to stakeholders as they prepare to respond to these changes by reforming the curriculum, diversifying provision and enlarging their networks.
+As technologies continue to grow and new delivery modes emerge, there is a global trend towards the internationalisation of higher education, the need to address the demands of the labour market, support the activities towards the sustainable development goals, and the expectation that higher education will lead to employment and entrepreneurship.
+COL will provide technical advice to stakeholders as they prepare to respond to these changes by reforming the curriculum, incorporating principles of sustainable development, diversifying provision and enlarging their networks.

 - Support governments and HEIs to develop and implement national and institutional ODL policies and systems.